Hobbitten-cloud/VscriptLearning/README.md

 # VscriptLearning
-A repo for vscript learning
+A repo for Vscript learning

+The repo is meant to help mappers learn Vscript and improve their maps.

+WIP